 5 min read

-I still remember the day, 5 years ago, when I took my first step into the AVPN office.
-We were a team of 4, located at a shophouse in Circular Road and had 130 members.
+I still remember the day when I took my first step into the AVPN office.
+We were a team of 4, located at a traditional shophouse in downtown Singapore, and, despite being a going organization, we already had 130 members.

-5 years on, we have moved offices three times over as we have outgrown spaces, and are now taking residence across an entire floor at The Union Building in Tanjong Pagar.
-Our HQ team has expanded almost 7 times, and we have registered offices in India and Hong Kong, and market representatives in a total of 11 countries.
-Our membership network has quadrupled, and we hold the largest social investing conference in Asia.
+5 years on and we have moved offices three times as we keep growing.
+We are now taking residence across an entire floor at The Union Building in Tanjong Pagar, one of the coolest neighbourhoods in the world according to TimeOut magazine.
+Our HQ team has expanded to over 50 people, we have registered offices in India and Hong Kong, and market representatives in a total of 11 countries.
+Our membership network has quadrupled to reach over 500 members, and we hold the largest social investing conference in Asia.
 What a journey!

 Thus, building an ecosystem that collaborates, shares knowledge and empowers leaders to drive a flourishing and inclusive Asia, will be crucial for all players – from investors to Social Purpose Organisations (SPOs).
-Looking at the pathway ahead, these are the 5 areas that I think will be critical to Asia’s developing social investment ecosystem and where AVPN is focusing our efforts:
+Looking at the pathway ahead, these are the 5 areas that I think will be critical to Asia’s developing social investment ecosystem:

 1. Facilitate knowledge sharing and application